Donovan Peoples-Jones

-Donovan Peoples-Jones (born February 19, 1999), also known as "DPJ", is an American football wide receiver and return specialist for the Cleveland Browns of the National Football League (NFL).
-He played college football at Michigan and was drafted by the Browns in the sixth round of the 2020 NFL Draft.
+Donovan Peoples-Jones (born February 19, 1999), also known as "DPJ", is an American professional football wide receiver and return specialist.
+He played college football for the Michigan Wolverines and was selected by the Cleveland Browns in the sixth round of the 2020 NFL draft.

 Early life

 Donovan Peoples-Jones was born in Detroit on February 19, 1999, to Roslyn Peoples and Eddie Jones.
-He attended Cass Technical High School where he was a five-star recruit and rated as the best wide receiver recruit from the state of Michigan since Charles Rogers in 2000.
-Peoples-Jones was named the 2016 Michigan High School Football Player of the Year by MLive Media Group on Nov.
-22, 2016.
+He attended Southfield Christian School Kindergarten through 8th grade, but then opted out to look for a career in sports.
+He then attended Cass Technical High School where he was a five-star recruit and rated as the best wide receiver recruit from the state of Michigan since Charles Rogers in 2000.
+Peoples-Jones was named the 2016 Michigan High School Football Player of the Year by MLive Media Group on November 22, 2016.
 As a senior at Cass Tech, Peoples-Jones had 60 receptions for 1,071 yards and 17 touchdowns.
 On December 15, 2016, he committed to play for the University of Michigan in a nationally televised press conference on ESPN2.